flrs/sd_covid_dashboard/README.md

 for cloud computing is big-scale, and not of small-scale deployments (and may come with a bill to match), the project uses a custom cloud infrastructure that minimizes cost.

-The below chart gives an overview of the repository's components.
+The below chart gives an overview of the repository's components:

 ```
 .github/ <-- Continuous integration pipelines